JeffreyChan1303/codefoo10/README.md

 * cors version: 2.8.5

 ## Setup
-To run this project Node.js is require.
+To run this project Node.js is required.
 Run the proxy server on localhost using node.js

 Then use npm start to run the website, change line 46 based on where the proxy server was hosted.